-Fio sees educational product-led content as offering the best of both worlds.
+Educational product-led content implies offering the best of both worlds.

 When content can serve multiple audience sets in very valuable ways, it becomes truly multi-purpose.

-If the customer acquisition & retention didn’t convince you, consider that not many companies are publishing product-led content.
+If the customer acquisition and retention didn’t convince you, consider that not many companies are publishing product-led content.

 If you and your competitors are executing the same kind of content, giving your content a product-led spin can push you to the front of the pack.

-Now that we’ve covered what it is and why you should create it, we’ll cover Fio’s tips for exactly how to do so.
+Now that I've covered what it is and why you should create it, let's see how you can get started with some best practices.

 It starts by shifting your mindset.